 Your heart and blood pressure will be monitored and your exercise supervised by licensed personnel.
 Since your personal program will be prescribed according to your ability, levels will be increased as tolerated.
 Remember your heart is a muscle, and like any muscle it responds to exercise and becomes stronger.

 Included with the exercise program is a dietary consultation given by a registered dietitian.
 Our goal is to supply you with the proper tools for a heart-healthy program that can effectively help you control cholesterol levels in the blood supply.

-To get started, ask your doctor about whether you might benefit from this program.
+To get started, ask your doctor about whether you might benefit from this or a similar program.
 You must have your physician’s permission and a written order to enter and participate in the exercise program.
 It will also be necessary to have an exercise electrocardiogram to ensure your ability to participate.
-In many instances, your insurance will pay most of the cost of the program fee.
 If you are interested or have questions, call the Cardio-Pulmonary Department at 979-241-5950.